aonsafdar/CoMViT/README.md

 # CoMViT

 **CoMViT** (Compact Medical Vision Transformer) is a lightweight and efficient Vision Transformer designed for low-resource medical imaging tasks.
-It replaces rigid patch tokenization with optimized convolutional tokenizers, incorporates sequence pooling, and applies locality-aware self-attention through diagonal masking and learnable temperature scaling techniques.
+It is size-configured for optimization and replaces rigid patch tokenization with optimized convolutional tokenizers, incorporates learnable sequence pooling, and applies locality-aware self-attention through diagonal masking and learnable temperature scaling techniques.

 ---